 The Australian Labor Party (ALP) is a pro-capitalist social democratic party.
 Founded in 1901 the ALP used to be democratic socialist until it capitulated before capitalism.
 Labor used to believe in the democratic socialisation of industry, production, distribution and exchange.
 But today they support the private sector and even have carried out privatisations and deregulation.
 The Australian Labor Party does not call itself socialist, which is indeed what they are not.
 Australian social democrats are pro-capitalist, anti-worker and have been supporters of American imperialist agression.
 Because Australia (like most nations) lacks a genuine socialist party for workers and poor people, the ALP is able to portray itself as the only left-wing force in the nation.
 Although they have never carried out socialist politics!

 The Bulgarian Socialist Party comes from a different background then most social democratic parties of Europe.
 Until 1990 the BSP was named the Bulgarian Communist Party, the ruling Stalinist party of the People’s Republic of Bulgaria.
 In April 1990 the Bulgarian Communist Party abandoned stalinism and Marxist socialism altogether.
 The new BSP became pro-capitalist and accepted the rule of the markets.
 Many Bulgarian workers turned to the ex-stalinists after the pro-capitalist parties failed to deliver genuine changes.
 But the BSP turned out to be just as corrupt and pro-capitalist as the right-wing parties.
-Because there is no socialist alternative many keep voting on the social democrats, although the Bulgarian Socialist Party does not follow socialism!
+Because there is no socialist alternative many keep voting on the social democrats, although the Bulgarian Socialist Party is a pro-capitalist party!

 The Hungarian Socialist Party is also an ex-Stalinist reincarnation.
 In October 1989 the Hungarian Socialist Workers Party (MSZMP) abandoned their monopoly on power in the Hungarian People’s Republic.
 The party changed its name to MSZP adopted social democracy and became pro-capitalist.
 As a neoliberal party the new MSZP started with massive austerity cuts in 1995.
 Still the anticommunist media in Hungary remained very anti-MSZP, attacking them on almost any issue.
 The social democratic leaders tried desperate to appeal to the new ruling class, who became rich at the expense of Hungarian workers.
 In 1994 the people voted massive on the MSZP, but they were betrayed as the social democrats turned to the right-wing.
 The Hungarian Socialist Party is loyal to capitalist law and the bourgeois state!